-Each day will consist of morning sessions where we will present and discuss information on that days' topic(s).
-In the afternoon sessions, participants will have the chance to work on the aspects of their courses that were discussed during the morning sessions, with the assistance of members of the GMCTE staff.
+To prepare for each face-to-face session, participants will view online material and complete some activities in advance.
+Details about online material and activities will be provided on acceptance to CDI.
+In the sessions, participants will have the chance to work on their courses and discuss session topics with the assistance of members of the GMCTE staff.
 Participants will also share what they are working on with each other to gain valuable feedback.

-A final reflective piece will need to be completed at the end of the week.
+A final reflective piece will need to be completed two weeks after the last CDI session.

-An additional meeting between the CDI instructors and the participants will be arranged at a later date to check-in on how these courses are proceeding and answer participants questions that have come up since the CDI.
+Two additional consultations between the CDI instructors and the participants will be arranged after CDI and prior to the start of the term to check-in on how these courses are proceeding and answer participants questions that have come up since the CDI.

-A portfolio of the course (syllabus, reflections on how and why decisions were made related to assessments, teaching strategies and the overall process) will need to be completed by the following May.
-Details about this will be discussed during the CDI.
+A portfolio of the course (syllabus, reflections on how and why decisions were made related to assessments, teaching strategies and the overall process) will need to be completed within one year of completing CDI.

 Course design / re-design projects completed by faculty participants in our Course Design Institute are eligible for a $1000 grant to support the further development and implementation of the newly designed or re-designed course, provided that the following criteria is met: